-Standard first aid training, courses and re-certifications are the most popular basic first aid courses available.
-In this course participants learn a variety of different topics including cardiopulmonary resuscitation, basic first aid and how and when to use a automated external defibrillator (AED).
-Participants will learn about more than 30 different first aid topics in this 16 hour course.
-Participants will receive hands on training for CPR, first aid and for a AED.
+Standard first aid training, courses, and re-certifications are the most popular basic first aid courses available.
+In this course, participants learn a variety of different topics including cardiopulmonary resuscitation, basic first aid, and how and when to use an automated external defibrillator (AED).
+Participants will learn about more than 30 different first aid topics in this 16-hour course.
+Participants will receive hands-on training in CPR, first aid, and for an AED.

 The following is a general course guideline for a standard first aid course: